AlessandroMascherpa/events-collector/README.md

  - **GET** to get the events identifiers list and, per each event, how many times it occurred

 The end point **/events-collector/events/counter/spreadsheet-ml**, with verb **GET**, returns the events list as spreadsheet file.

+### Events timing

+The end point to keep track of event timings is: **/events-collector/events/timings/**, with the following verbs:

+ - **POST** to store a timing event, with the following fields in URL encoded form:
+     - **id** the event identifier
+     - **when** the event date, it is the format: `yyyy-MM-dd'T'HH:mm:ss.SSS`, for example: 2021-03-10T14:45:03.527
+     - **elapsed** how much time the event needed

+ - **GET** to get the events identifiers list and, per each event, how many times it occurred and the minimum, maximum and average time needed

+The end point **/events-collector/events/timings/spreadsheet-ml**, with verb **GET**, returns the events list as spreadsheet file.

 ### Log in/out events